Borgou Department

 Borgou [bɔʁ.ɡu] is one of the twelve departments of Benin.
 Borgou borders the country of Nigeria and the departments of Alibori, Atakora, Collines and Donga.
 The capital of Borgou is Parakou.
 The department of Borgou was bifurcated in 1999, with its northern territory transferred to the newly created Alibori Department.

 According to the 2013 census, the total population of the department was 1,214,249, with 607,013 males and 607,236 females.
 The proportion of women was 50.00%.
 The total rural population was 56.40%, while the urban population was 43.60%.
 The total labour force in the department was 271,652, of which 25.20% were women.
 The proportion of households with no level of education was 64.30%.

 Geography

 Borgou borders Alibori Department to the north, Nigeria to the east, Collines Department to the south, and Donga Department and Atakora Department to the west.
-Geographically, the department is part of the larger Borgou region artificially dissected by the Benin-Nigeria border, with 130000 sqkm in Benin and 52000 sqkm in Nigeria.
+Geographically, the department is part of the larger Borg(o)u region divided by the Benin–Nigeria border, with 130000 sqkm in Benin and 52000 sqkm in Nigeria.
 The northern regions of Benin, in general, receive one season of rainfall from May to September, compared to the southern regions which receive two spells of rain from March to July and September to November.
 The average temperature from April to June reaches 40 C, while the average temperature between November and March ranges between 12 and 25 C. The average elevation of the department is 200 m above the mean sea level.